artrz/thunderbird-theme-builder/README.md

 ## Versioning and releasing

+Once you're in the main branch with all changes merged and ready to release a new version:

+*Don't forget to compile and upload the latest executable (`npm run compile` + commit index.js).

 Use `npm run bump` to increment the version and update the changelog and commit the changes.
 Internally, `bump` uses cliff-jumper to automatize the process.